JuliaNLSolvers/LsqFit.jl/README.md

-CurveFit.jl
+LsqFit.jl
 ===========

-The CurveFit package is a small library that provides basic curve fitting methods in pure Julia under an MIT license.
+The LsqFit package is a small library that provides basic least-squares fitting in pure Julia under an MIT license.
 The basic functionality was originaly in [Optim.jl](https://github.com/JuliaOpt/Optim.jl), before being separated into this library.
-At this time, `CurveFit` only utilizes the Levenberg-Marquardt algorithm for non-linear fitting.
+At this time, `LsqFit` only utilizes the Levenberg-Marquardt algorithm for non-linear fitting.

 Basic Usage
 -----------

 There are top-level methods `curve_fit()` and `estimate_errors()` that are useful for fitting data to non-linear models.
 See the following example:

-    using CurveFit
+    using LsqFit

     # a two-parameter exponential model
     # x: array of independent variables